YujieLyu/Focusing/README.md

 # Focusing

-Focusing is an Android application for self-control of smartphone application usage.
+Focusing is an Android application for self-control of smartphone application usage for my graduation computing project.

 ## Getting Started